oxidecomputer/windows-image-builder/CONFIGURING.md

 # Common customizations

-## Selecting the correct drivers for the target Windows version
+## Install drivers for the target Windows version

 `wimsy` requires you to supply an ISO that contains virtio-net and virtio-block drivers for your version of Windows.
 The Windows Setup answer file,